-Last year I shared with Art of Simple readers my plan for bite-sized reading sessions stretched out over 2017.
+Last year I shared with Art of Simple readers my plan for bite-sized reading sessions stretched out over a year.
 It was nice to choose books whose focus aligned with my personal goals last year.

 Having a quick daily read related to the habits and mindsets I was trying to cultivate helped me to stay motivated and on task.

-In fact, it worked out so well for me that I decided to continue with this daily bite-sized reading habit in 2018.
+In fact, it worked out so well for me that I decided to continue with this daily bite-sized reading habit this year.
 Today I’m going to share with you the books I have selected to include in my daily reading routine.

 The two books that I’m going to re-read are Alison May’s A Year of Puttery Treats, which is 365 days of “a little something fun for each day of the year” as it relates to housekeeping and family life, and The Harvard Classics in a Year: a Liberal Education in 365 Days.